Ritu-Prajapati/PythonLearning/README.md

 👉Chapter 3: Learned about introduction to string, slicing, indexing, string_functions and escape sequence.

 👉Chapter 4: Learned about list and tuples one is mutable and other is immutable.
 Its functions, methods, slicing and indexing.

+👉Chapter 5: Dictionary and sets.
+Dictionary stores (key : value) pairs.
+A set is basically a collection of non repititive elementc.
+Learned some properties and operations of set and dictionery.